simonecorsi/awesome/README.md

 *   [othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template) - An awesome README template to jumpstart your projects!
 *   [gayanvoice/top-github-users](https://github.com/gayanvoice/top-github-users) - Check your ranking in GitHub!
 Don't forget to star ⭐ this repository.
-*   [alshdavid/BorrowScript](https://github.com/alshdavid/BorrowScript) - TypeScript with a Borrow Checker.
-Multi-threaded, Tiny binaries.
-No GC.
-Easy to write.
 *   [appwrite/awesome-appwrite](https://github.com/appwrite/awesome-appwrite) - Carefully curated list of awesome Appwrite resources 💪
 *   [adonisjs-community/awesome-adonisjs](https://github.com/adonisjs-community/awesome-adonisjs) - A curated list of awesome bookmarks, packages, tutorials, videos and other cool resources from the AdonisJS ecosystem.
 *   [msgpack/msgpack](https://github.com/msgpack/msgpack) - MessagePack is an extremely efficient object serialization library.
 It's like JSON, but very fast and small.